UNEDLabs/moodle-block_remlab_manager/README.md

 When installing remlab manager for the first time, you will need to set a few variables:

-   enlarge_IP:	  	This variable defines the IP(s) address(es) of the ENLARGE system(s) used for managing the access to
+   myFrontier_IP:    This variable defines the IP(s) address(es) of the ENLARGE system(s) used for managing the access to
                      the remote laboratories.
 If left empty, the plugin understands that ENLARGE is not used.

-   enlarge_port:		This variable defines the port(s) used to communicate with the ENLARGE system(s).
+   myFrontier_port:	This variable defines the port(s) used to communicate with the ENLARGE system(s).
 If left empty, the
                      plugin understands that ENLARGE is not used.

 ## 4. Dependencies